Christian atheism: Postmodern theology

 Postmodern theology emphasizes that God, or the idea of God, is subject to human interpretation.
-It is influenced by deconstructionists such as Jacques Derrida, the German idealist Georg Wilhelm Friedrich Hegel, Christian existentialists including Soren Kierkegaard and Paul Tillich, and philosopher Martin Heidegger.
+It is influenced by deconstructionists such as Jacques Derrida, Georg Wilhelm Friedrich Hegel (a German idealist), Christian existentialists including Soren Kierkegaard and Paul Tillich, and philosopher Martin Heidegger.
 John Caputo, a leading figure in postmodern theology, advocates "weak theology," which denies the existence of a supernatural, powerful God that reigns over the world in favor of a God that represents the call for people to embrace "unconditionals" such as justice, hospitality, and forgiveness.
 These unconditionals are never fully reachable or even conceivable.
-Accordingly, Caputo says, "God doesn't exist; God insists," and "the existence of our response is the only way the insistence of the call acquires existence or makes an appearance in the world."
-Caputo, who distances himself from death of God theology, asserts that atheism is the beginning of theology rather than the point of it, as he stresses the role of theopoetics in which people respond to the call of "God" through things such as metaphors, narratives, songs, poems, and parables rather than propositions and arguments.
+Accordingly, Caputo says "God doesn't exist; God insists" and "the existence of our response is the only way the insistence of the call acquires existence or makes an appearance in the world."
+Caputo, who distances himself from death of God theology, asserts that atheism is the beginning of theology rather than the point of it, as he stresses the role of theopoetics in which people respond to the call of "the name (of) God" through things such as metaphors, narratives, songs, poems, and parables rather than propositions and arguments.
 Caputo accepts the postmodern label but also uses the terms "radical theology," post-structuralism, and post-theism.
 He identifies with the Christian left.

 In the United Kingdom, Don Cupitt pioneered Christian non-realism, which rejects a "realistic ontology, the notion that there is something out there prior to and independent of our language and theories, and against which they can be checked."
 Cupitt came to associate with postmodernism over time and advocates for "solar living" that says religion can offer a moral philosophy suited to our times, rooted in both cosmology and secular culture, and, like the sun, "simply is its own outpouring of self-expression."

 Other theologies

 Philosopher and cultural theorist Slavoj Žižek says, "The only way to be an atheist is through Christianity."
-He claims traditional atheism does not go far enough:
+He claims traditional atheism does not go far enough.

 Christianity is much more atheist than the usual atheism, which can claim there is no God and so on, but nonetheless retains a certain trust into the Big Other.
 This Big Other can be called natural necessity, evolution, or whatever.
 We humans are nonetheless reduced to a position within the harmonious whole of evolution, whatever, but the difficult thing to accept is again that there is no Big Other, no point of reference which guarantees meaning.